 Information on how the council monitors air quality, air quality in the local area, sources of air pollution and effects on health, pollen monitoring, controlling air pollution from businesses, and air quality assessments for planning applications.

-The council uses a network of around 80 diffusion tubes (or NOx tubes) located along principal traffic routes across the East Riding to monitor nitrogen dioxide, a key pollutant from vehicle exhausts.
-They are small plastic tubes that can be attached to lamposts and road signs, and are collected and changed over once a month.
+Yes, we monitor levels of nitrogen dioxide (NOx), which is a key pollutant from vehicle exhausts.
+We use a network of around 80 diffusion tubes, which are small plastic tubes that can be attached to lamposts and road signs, and are collected and changed over once a month.
 The locations and results are presented in our most recent progress report, and are reviewed periodically.